 - Eris was almost considered our 10th planet in the solar system.
 This was mostly due to its large mass, but the planet failed to meet other criteria and was labelled a dwarf planet in 2006 by the International Astronomical Union.
 This was when Pluto was first demoted to a dwarf planet – a decision forced by the discovery of Eris.

 - Eris was named after the Greek Goddess of discord.
 This name fits fairly well since it took people over a year and a half following the discovery of Eris to come to an agreement on a name.
 Other suggestions that were rejected included Xena, Lila and Persephone.

 - Eris is the furthest dwarf planet from the Sun.
-It is 9.7 billion miles (15.5 billion kilometers) away!
+It is 9.7 billion miles (15.5 billion kilometres) away!
 With Ceres as the closest followed by Pluto, Haumea and Makemake.
-In fact Eris and its Moon are currently the most distant sighted natural objects in our entire solar system.
+Eris and its Moon are currently the most distant sighted natural objects in our entire solar system.

 - Eris has one moon.
 This moon is called Dysnomia – after the Greek Goddess of Lawlessness who was the daughter of Greek Goddess Eris.
 It is the only satellite belonging to Eris and was discovered shortly after the dwarf planet itself.
 It has an orbital period of 15.77 Earth days and orbits Eris in a circular pattern.

 - Eris is believed to have a rocky surface similar to Pluto’s.
 However, due to its distance from Earth and the fact it has never been visited by a spacecraft, we will not know if this is true for quite some time.

 - Eris has a very chilly surface area of -231 degrees Celcius.
 This can vary a little, and the atmosphere of Eris will freeze and then thaw again as its orbit brings the dwarf planet closer to the Sun and then further away again.